eddatasci/unrollment_proj/paper/symposium.md

 can be followed in "real time" as researchers post their results and discussions to GitHub, an open repository for code.
-The project itself has several current key milestones, including the development of predicitive algorithms for college completion; simulation of decision-making based on these algorithms; and calculating likely impacts for different groups of students based on these milestones.
+The project itself has several current key milestones, including the development of predictive algorithms for college completion; simulation of decision-making based on these algorithms; and calculating likely impacts for different groups of students based on these milestones.
 Martin will introduce the use of git and GitHub as a